adegajew/disaster-response-NLP/README.md

 💥 data -  this folder contains:
 + datasets: disaster_categories.csv, disaster_messages.csv
-+ process_data.py with ETL pipeline that cleans data
++ process_data.py with ETL pipeline that cleans data and creates database DisasterResponse.db

+💥 models - this folder contains:
++ train_classifier.py with ML pipeline that trains a model and saves it as

+💥 app - this folder contains
++ templates
++ run.py

 ## Prerequisites
 Anaconda distribution of Python 3.*.